 "Very generous on the palate, incredibly quaffable, with assertive sparkle at first that quickly calms down in the glass; the yeasty muskiness hanging around the fringe of this wine gives it the charm of an Alpine cheese of sorts.
 Outstanding!”

 Julien makes two special ciders from different terroirs.
-This one is made from apples picked from trees that grow in quartz (silex in French) soils on the higher slopes above the house where the ground is littered with quartz "cailloux" (small rocks).
+This one is made from apples picked from trees that grow in flint (silex in French) soils on the higher slopes above the house where the ground is littered with flint "cailloux" (small rocks).
 The cider reflects the minerality of the soils.

 This year it is particularly delicious due to the weather during the growing season.
 We are very impressed with it - it will be great to have it around this spring and summer!